encloud-tech/encloud/README.md

-# Filecoin-encrypted-data-storage
+# Encloud

-A filecoin-encrypted-data-storage made in Go framework.
+A encloud made in Go framework.
 It is able to upload and download encrypted data to filecoin.

 ## Steps To Execution
 1) Generate key pair to encrypt & decrypt dek.
 Run below command to root path of the project to generate key pair